 The food culprits are all kinds of sugary treats, bread, pasta, cakes etc - you know them.
 Diet and lifestyle changes to balance blood sugar and correct insulin levels is key to keeping inflammation in the body low and helping restore hormone imbalance.

-If you want step by step guidance on balancing your blood sugar levels for optimal hormonal health check out my Ebook The Better Period Method where I give you everything you need to know
+If you want step by step guidance on balancing your blood sugar levels for optimal hormonal health apply to work with me 1:1 here for Nutrition & Hormone Coaching.

 5. Tired Adrenals